Are Vision Language Models Cross-Cultural Theory of Mind Reasoners?: CulturalToM-VQA

-We use a taxonomy of Theory of Mind (ToM) tasks paired with a graded complexity hierarchy to generate the questions.
+\paragraph{Task-Complexity Mapping.} We pair each ToM task with a graded complexity hierarchy which is required later to generate questions from images.
 We formalize this pairing with a Q-matrix from cognitive diagnosis models (CDMs), which encode item-skill relationships via an item-by-attribute incidence matrix \citep{qin2024using}.
+Let $\mathcal{T}=\{t_1,\dots,t_6\}$ be the set of ToM task types and let $\mathcal{C}=\{1,2,3,4\}$ denote four complexity levels.
+We define a binary matrix $\mathbf{Q}\in\{0,1\}^{|\mathcal{T}|\times|\mathcal{C}|}$ with entries